 Many people will admit that movie description can be an important factor when it comes to picking a movie.
 The same goes for a podcast description, as it enables your potential listeners to know what to anticipate from your podcast before they tune in.
 Even if you are making video podcasts, make sure to have a clear description that briefly summarizes your podcast episode.

 But what makes a good podcast description?

 It should preferably be short, catchy, and straight to the point.
+If you have no idea about how a proper meta description should be, consider looking at podcast description examples of famous podcast shows.
 When writing a description for your podcast, you should try to achieve the following three goals: